"We believe the Scriptures to be the inerrant, infallible Word of God, as found within the 66 books from Genesis to Revelation."

-The answer is simple… it’s because the name “Baptist Church” has great meaning, history, and significance… all of which we consider an honor to be associated with.
+The answer is simple… it’s because the label “Baptist Church” has great meaning, history, and significance… all of which we consider an honor to be associated with.

 Tragically, there’s a great deal of misunderstanding today about what this name means.
 There are even people out there who call themselves Baptists – but have nothing to do with actual Baptist history.
 The following outline is a very brief introduction to the true meaning and history of the Baptist name.

 The Baptist name was actually originally created as a slur against those who would baptize a person only after that person had repented and believed on Christ for salvation.
-This practice was considered insulting (at best) by the large organized churches (Catholic and Reformed) that baptized people as babies.
+This practice was considered insulting (at best) by the large organized churches that baptized people as babies.

 Since Baptists wouldn’t give up this practice, they were labeled, hunted, driven into hiding, and thousands were actually killed for refusing to abandon the Biblical practice of Baptism.

 A History of Separation from Error

 The first major error to gain wide acceptance in Christianity was the establishment of a Church power-structure (started around 200 AD).
 This un-Biblical practice put some men in charge of multiple churches – which made these men politically powerful in the Roman Government – and ultimately ended up corrupting the purpose of the church.
 Baptists were persecuted for standing against this error and separating from churches that pledged allegiance to church hierarchy rather than to God's Word alone.